Rafael Devers Player Props: Red Sox vs. Phillies

 Phillies Pitching Rankings

-- The pitching staff for the Phillies has a collective 9.5 K/9, the sixth-best in MLB.
+- The Phillies pitching staff is fifth in the league with a collective 9.5 strikeouts per nine innings.

-- The Phillies have a 5.10 team ERA that ranks 27th among all MLB pitching staffs.
+- The Phillies' 5.15 team ERA ranks 27th across all league pitching staffs.

-- Phillies pitchers combine to allow 35 total home runs at a clip of 1.1 per game (to rank 13th in the league).
+- The Phillies rank 13th in baseball in home runs given up (35 total, one per game).

-- Falter gets the start for the Phillies, his seventh of the season.
-He is 0-5 with a 5.01 ERA and 22 strikeouts in 32 1/3 innings pitched.
+- Walker (2-2) takes the mound for the Phillies in his seventh start of the season.
+He's put together a 6.91 ERA in 28 2/3 innings pitched, with 29 strikeouts.

-- The left-hander's last appearance was on Sunday against the Houston Astros, when he went 4 1/3 innings, surrendering four earned runs while allowing eight hits.
+- In his most recent time out on Tuesday, the righty tossed 3 1/3 innings against the Los Angeles Dodgers, allowing eight earned runs while surrendering eight hits.

-- The 26-year-old has an ERA of 5.01, with 6.1 strikeouts per nine innings, in six games this season.
-Opponents are batting .281 against him.
+- The 30-year-old has put up a 6.91 ERA and 9.1 strikeouts per nine innings in six games this season, while allowing a batting average of .259 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.